sarahwashburn/MIST4610_Project1/README.md

 Query 2 will allow managers to determine which drivers dedicate a lot of time to the app and who is the most productive.
 Through this, they can give a bonus to those drivers who are doing exceptionally well, thus boosting morale and incentivizing the drivers to keep driving for them.

+3. Query 3 organizes Srini's Eats' lowest rated restaurants with a rating out of 5.

+5. Query 5 counts the number of John Smith's customer support tickets that were "Quality Issues".

 7. Query 7 lists the city and its total revenue that is the highest profit across all cities.